 I am back at work; how can I still make sure to contribute to the important biosampling?

 Please try to visit the chosen laboratory on the assigned date.
 This helps us to better estimate the workload and adapt the capacities of the laboratories accordingly.
-If this should not be possible, you can choose to go to any other laboratory on the list within the same week.
-View address & opening hours of eligible labs (PDF)
+If this should not be possible, you can choose to go to any other laboratory on the list (at the top of this page) within the same week or contact us.

 Can I go to another lab or plan for the sample collection at home with the same voucher?